 The project team quickly realized that they needed to take a different approach.

-Windows Azure Virtual Machines is built on Windows Azure Infrastructure as a Service (IaaS), the open and flexible cloud-based platform that enables users to quickly build, deploy, and manage applications across a global network of Microsoft-managed datacenters.
+Microsoft Azure Virtual Machines is built on Microsoft Azure Infrastructure as a Service (IaaS), the open and flexible cloud-based platform that enables users to quickly build, deploy, and manage applications across a global network of Microsoft-managed datacenters.

-With SharePoint 2013 running across its Windows Azure Virtual Machines enabled network, Telenor saw immediate benefits and ROI in four key areas:
+With SharePoint 2013 running across its Microsoft Azure Virtual Machines enabled network, Telenor saw immediate benefits and ROI in four key areas:

 Resources – There were no longer any resource limits.
 All environments can be scaled down, or even removed completely and recreated, when needed.